 Text by Julie Ryan extracted from Matt Barrett's Greece Travel Guides website.
 Julie Ryan is a member of Matt Barrett's Greece Travel Guides Group on Facebook and has a blog www.tripstipsandtapas.blogspot.com where she writes about places she has visited.

 The venue is in Elounda Beach, Elounda, Crete.
-Although a small block of rooms has been reserved in Elounda Beach Resort and the Elounda Bay Hotel (very close to venue), participants are encouraged to book their own hotel rooms, giving each the opportunity to customise their Crete experience according to their individual preferences.
-There are many wonderful hotel options in the area within a wide range of budget .
+We have selected for the Aegean Retina participants special categories of rooms at special prices at Elounda Beach Resort and the Elounda Bay Hotel using the booking code: AEGEAN RETINA.
+The hotels are very close to one another.
+The special prices are offered for reservations within the period from 31/05/2022 until 07/06/2022.
+However, there are many wonderful hotel options in the area within a wide range of budget.
+Participants are encouraged to book their own hotel rooms, giving each the opportunity to customise their Crete experience according to their individual preferences.

 Elounda is one of the most popular destinations in Crete in June and there is high demand, so we strongly encourage you to book your hotel room AS SOON AS POSSIBLE since prices and availability can change drastically with delayed booking.

 Time: Local time is GMT 2 (GMT 3 between the last Sunday in April and the last Sunday in October).
 Electricity: 230V, 50 Hz.
 Money: The euro is the official currency, divided into 100 cents.
 Banks are open Monday to Friday, 8 a.m. to 2 p.m.
 ATMs are available in all big cities.
 In order to exchange cash or traveller’s checks, you need to have your passport with you.